Ohio man charged with raping two children - NewsBreak

 WHEELERSBURG, Ohio (WCMH) — Scioto County deputies have arrested a Wheelersburg man, who is accused of raping a three-year-old and a 10-year-old child.

 According to the Scioto County Sheriff’s Office, deputies responded to a report that a three-year-old child may have been sexually assaulted.
 An investigation confirmed that there was a three-year-old victim and the possibility of another victim, who would have been 10.
-Parents, students outraged over Ohio school assignment on racial slur
+Former Bloom-Carroll Athletic Director sentenced to over 4 years for sexual battery

 The Sheriff’s office noted that the investigation is ongoing and it could involve more victims.
 Anyone with additional information is asked to call Detective Conkel at 740-351-1091.
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.